enlivengo/admincore/README.md

 ### Scopes

-Define scope to filter data with given conditions
+You can define scopes to filter data with given conditions, for example:

 ```go
 // Only show actived users